 Days 6 & 7 — Kyoto/Nara

-Ride the bullet train to Kyoto, which served as the imperial capital for more than a thousand years.
+Ride the bullet train to Kyoto which served as the imperial capital for more than a thousand years.
 Explore the temples of the Higashiyama neighborhood, including the impressive Kiyomizu-dera, which clings to a steep, waterfall-laced hillside.
 Test your musical skills during a festive evening of karaoke.
 The next day, spend the morning discovering ancient Nara.
 Visit the Todai-ji temple and Kasuga Taisha, Nara’s most celebrated shrine.
 Wander amid the gardens of Nara Park, home to herds of freely roaming deer.
-Hotel Granvia Kyoto or Kyotu Tokyu Hotel (B,L,D Daily)
+Hotel Granvia Kyoto or Kyotu Tokyu Hotel (Day 6: B,L,D: Day 7: B,L)

 Day 8 — Kyoto

-Explore Kyoto by bicycle and visit two of its
+Explore Kyoto by bicycle or on a guided walk visiting two of its

 geisha districts.
 Visit the Imperial Palace and